 Teenagers have an uncanny knack of pinpointing your most undesirable characteristics

-Having said that I haven’t been really been ready for any of the stages.
-I remember when my son was a new born feeling totally overwhelmed.
+Having said that, I haven’t been really been ready for any of the stages.
+I remember feeling totally overwhelmed when my son was a newborn.

 Teenagers have an uncanny knack of pinpointing your most undesirable characteristics and can shine the light on all your faults.